you're having a hard time gaining weight and building muscle fast,

 rice, wholewheat pasta, wholegrain bread, kidney beans, garbanzo

 beans.
 Avoid anything processed like white bread and white rice.

 You'll get more energy and make better gains with complex carbs.

-Lean protein - skinless chicken breast/turkey breast, lean
+Protein - skinless chicken breast/turkey breast, lean beef,

-beef, white fish, tuna, eggs, skim milk, cottage cheese, greek
+white fish, tuna, eggs, whole milk, cottage cheese, greek yogurt.

-yogurt.
-You'll need adequate amount of protein and amino acids
+You'll need adequate amount of protein and amino acids to repair

-to repair and rebuild muscle fast and also to sustain your muscle
+and rebuild muscle fast and also to sustain your muscle mass.

 Healthy fats - omega-3 essential fatty acids found in monounsaturated